KacperJanowski98/IoT-Weather-Station-ESP32/README.md

 # The weather station measures temperature and humidity

+System for monitoring air temperature and humidity inside the greenhouse and outside the greenhouse.
+The monitored values are sent to the ThingSpeak and Grafana platforms.

 ## ESP32 & ThingSpeak & Grafana
 > To start, review and follow steps in the **[Grafana DIY IoT repo](https://github.com/grafana/diy-iot)**.